Gurbachan Singh Salaria: Early life and education

 Gurbachan Singh Salaria was born on 29 November 1935, in Jamwal, a village near Shakargarh, Punjab, British India (now in Pakistan).
 He was the second of five children of Munshi Ram and Dhan Devi.
-His family was Rajput, and he was a member of the Saini caste.
 His father had earlier been drafted into the Dogra Squadron of the Hodson's Horse regiment in the British Indian Army.
 Listening to tales of his father and his regiment motivated Salaria to join the army at a very young age.

 As a result of the partition of India, Salaria's family moved to the Indian part of Punjab and settled in Jangal village in Gurdaspur district.
 Salaria enrolled in the local village school.
 He was not very attentive to his studies and spent much of his time playing kabaddi.
 In July 1946 he applied for admission into the King George's Royal Indian Military College in Bangalore.
 Though he passed the entrance exam, he failed the medical exam because his chest was too small.
 Salaria spent the following weeks exercising and when he applied again in August he met the requirements and was admitted into the college.
 In August 1947, he was transferred to the KGRIMC in Jalandhar.
 After passing out from KGRIMC, he joined the Joint Services Wing of the National Defence Academy (NDA).
 On graduating from the NDA in 1956, he enrolled in the Indian Military Academy, completing his studies on 9 June 1957, when he was commissioned a second lieutenant.
 Salaria was initially commissioned into the 2nd battalion, 3 Gorkha Rifles, but was later transferred to the 3rd battalion, 1 Gorkha Rifles in March 1960, following his promotion to lieutenant on 9 June 1959.